Building an Academic Program

 Some departments include courses that fulfill two GenEd areas.
 For example, psychology (PSYC) includes both NSM and SBS courses.
 If two such PSYC courses are being used to fulfill Stage 1, PSYC is counted as only one department.
 The student then may end up with only five (rather than six) different departments and fail to fulfill Stage 1.

 While the University does not require students to complete GenEd in order to graduate, some departments do, either as part of major requirements (entrance or completion) or as part of eligibility for departmental honors.
 Those who do complete GenEd also may be eligible for other University Honors, Departmental Honors, and/or Phi Beta Kappa.
 Fulfilling GenEd is required if a student intends to complete three majors or a combination of three majors, minors and certificates.
 Students can track their progress in completing the GenEd Expectations through the General Education Report in their e-portfolio.

 - Depth of Knowledge: Major Courses of Study

 The importance of depth is reflected in the regulation that requires every student to devote about one-third of his or her courses over the four years to intensive work in a major area of concentration.

 Students normally declare their majors in the second semester of their sophomore year.
-Only the College of Letters and the College of Social Studies require students to apply at the end of their first year.
+Only the College of East Asian Studies, College of Letters and the College of Social Studies require students to apply at the end of their first year.
 Three-year BA students also must apply at the end of their first year.
 Students may select a major in a department or program, an interdepartmental major, or an individually-designed University major.
 Students should keep in mind that acceptance into a major is not automatic, but rather must be granted by the major department or program.